blueOceanSustainableSolutions/pyTST/README.md

 See `TST-cli -h` for more details on the possibilities available.

 ### Library examples
-When loading data from a file
+Signal data can be loaded from a file
 ```
 from pyTST import pyTST